-Minimum password requirements for user accounts and public links: 8 minimum characters \ \ 1 lowercase letters \ 1 uppercase letters numbers special characters Restrict to these special characters: #!
-User password policies: \ 3 last passwords should not be used 90 days until user password expires days before password expires, users will receive a reminder notification 30 Force users to change their password on first login Public link expiration policies: 7 days until link expires if password is set days until link expires if password is not set Save Active user sessions will not end when passwords expire.
+Minimum password requirements for user accounts and public links:

+User password policies:

+Public link expiration policies:

+Active user sessions will not end when passwords expire.
 However, a password change will be forced when the user session expires (e.g., on logout).
 OAuth2 tokens for app or client authentication, and App passwords are not affected.

 Installing and enabling the application also extends the occ command to support password policy management.

 After enabling the "days until user password expires" policy setting in the web UI, administrators need to run the occ user:expire-password command to set an initial password change date for all existing users.